 Shara Wiesenauer, Equine Director

 Beth Andrews (chair elect)

 Our success is measured in the number of dogs, cats and horses we save – through adoption or placement in another rescue, or those who are returned to their owners.

 KHS saves every single adoptable animals and has no "time limits."
-In 2017, 97% of all the pets we took in were saved; KHS only euthanizes pets who are too gravely ill, too dangerous or too behaviorally unsound to be rehabilitated and adopted.
+In 2018, 96% of all the pets we took in were saved; KHS only euthanizes pets who are too gravely ill, too dangerous or too behaviorally unsound to be rehabilitated and adopted.
 Read about our euthanasia policy.
-Learn more about how our percentage of lives saved is calculated.
+We report our outcomes to Shelter Animals Count, a national database that tracks animal shelter statistics; learn more about how our percentage of lives saved is calculated.

 This progress is due to a number of factors:

 - The number of pets we have taken in has decreased dramatically, as proactive measures to end pet homelessness were implemented, such as spaying/neutering, behavior modification programs, and programs designed to support pet owners do they can keep their pets instead of turning them in to shelters.

 - The number of pets we adopt has tripled in 15 years.

 - Our lifesaving medical and behavioral programs and our robust foster programs have helped us save many more medically or behaviorally fragile pets.